The following applies to travelling with children

 Free movement is the general rule within the Schengen area, which gives EU citizens the right to travel, work and reside in other EU countries.

 The rules concerning what is required for children travelling without a parent/guardian, or with only one parent/guardian, may vary from country to country.
-The Police advise travellers to contact the relevant public authorities to check what is applicable and in effect in the country in question.
+Swedish Police advise travellers to contact the relevant public authorities to check what is applicable and in effect in the country in question.